Clothing, class and education: Mapping USyd’s fashion landscape - Honi Soit

 “It’s definitely a big sense of you being a part of the community,” says Bella.
 “If you walk around with your debating jumper on or with your merch from being in the play, or being in the footy team, I think that’s definitely a kind of indication of like, yeah, I belong here.
 Yeah, I have a place here.
 I’m a part of the extracurriculars… But you could only really have that merch if you can afford to pay for it.”

-However, according to Luke, the choice to dress expensively and thrift less, is not always indicative of class, but rather a conscious socio-cultural construction of identity in explicitly referencing one’s class.
+However, according to Luke, the choice to dress expensively and thrift less is not always indicative of class, but rather a conscious socio-cultural construction of identity, in explicitly referencing one’s class.

 “I don’t think interest in fashion correlates with wealth necessarily as I exclusively thrift my clothes, even though I come from a middle-class family.I personally don’t see the value in expensive brands.”